PatrickStyle66/FullScanAccessibilityChecker-Eng/README.md

 - Requests

 ## Running the app
-To run the app simply exevute the command `streamlit run FullScanChecker.py`.
+To run the app simply execute the command `streamlit run FullScanChecker.py`.